-The employer must pay a total contribution of 2% (1% contributed by the employee and 1% contributed by the employer) within the prescribed period.
-The maximum earnings ceiling is R 14 872 per month or R 178 464 annually.
+The employer must pay a total contribution of 2% (1% contributed by the employee and 1% contributed by the employer).
+The maximum earnings ceiling is R 17 711.58 (R 14 872) per month or R 212 538.96 (R 178 464) annually.

-The amounts deducted or withheld must be paid by the employer to SARS on a monthly basis, by completing the Monthly Employer Declaration (EMP201).
-It must be paid within seven days after the end of the month during which the amount was deducted.
+It must be paid by the employer to SARS within seven days after the end of the month during which the amount was deducted.
 If the last day for payment falls on a public holiday or weekend, the payment must be made on the last business day before the public holiday or weekend.